Heydar Aliyev Center: "Life, Death, and Beauty"

-“At the turn of the century”
+"At the turn of the century"

-On October 1, 2013, the Heydar Aliyev Center held a personal exhibition of the People's Artist of Azerbaijan, vice-president of the Russian Academy of Arts Tahir Salahov titled “At the turn of the century”.
+On 1 October 2013, the Heydar Aliyev Center held a personal exhibition of the People's Artist of Azerbaijan, vice-president of the Russian Academy of Arts Tahir Salahov, titled "At the turn of the century".
 The exhibition was dated for the 85th anniversary of the artist.
-His great contribution to the development of the Azerbaijani fine art was highlighted at the exhibition opening.
-The artistic heritage of Tahir Salahov is an integral part of the art of not only Azerbaijan, but also the entire former Soviet Union.
-He is recognized as one of the founders of the “severe style” in painting.
+His great contribution to the development of Azerbaijani fine art was highlighted at the exhibition opening.
+The artistic heritage of Salahov is an integral part of the art of not only Azerbaijan, but also the entire former Soviet Union.
+He is recognized as one of the founders of the "severe style" in painting.
 The exhibition featured over 100 works by the artist, created at different times, and his works on the carpets.
-Among the exhibits were the portraits of Heydar Aliyev, the composer Gara Garayev and Dmitri Shostakovich, the musician Mstislav Rostropovich, the works “Aidan”, “Morning.
-Absheron”, ”Koroglu”, Absheron triptych – “Ateshgah”, “The Caspian today”, “Maiden Tower”, and other well-known works of the people’s artist.
-The exhibition ran till November 8.
+Among the exhibits were the portraits of Heydar Aliyev, the composer Gara Garayev and Dmitri Shostakovich, the musician Mstislav Rostropovich, the works Aidan, Morning.
+Absheron, Koroglu, Absheron triptych – Ateshgah, The Caspian today, Maiden Tower, and other well-known works of the people's artist.
+The exhibition ran until 8 November 2013.

-In 2017 the center has also opened its doors to the Contemporary Turkish Art Exhibition, a collection of art pieces by various Turkish artists.
+In 2017, the center also opened its doors to the Contemporary Turkish Art Exhibition, a collection of art pieces by various Turkish artists.

-“Masterpieces of History” exhibition
+"Masterpieces of History" exhibition

-On May 27, 2019, Heydar Aliyev Center hosted The Historic Masterpieces Exhibition, which included ancient artifacts from Georgia and Azerbaijan.
+On 27 May 2019, the Heydar Aliyev Center hosted the "Masterpieces of History" exhibition, which included ancient artifacts from Georgia and Azerbaijan.

-Majority of artifacts belong to Gajar epoch and are worldwide known ceramic and metal works, canvases, miniatures and belongings of Fatali Khan, including his portrait.
+The majority of artifacts belong to Gajar epoch and include ceramic and metal works, canvases, miniatures and belongings of Fatali Khan, including his portrait.

 The exhibition also featured photographic collection by Dmitri Yermakov, a participant of the Russian-Ottoman War of 1877-1878.

 "Hyperrealistic Sculpture.
 Almost Alive" exhibition

-On November 29, 2018, Almost Alive exhibition was held at the Heydar Aliyev Center.
-The exhibition consisted of deformed figures of extraordinary dimensions, monochrome statues, pieces representing various body parts.
+On 29 November 2018, the Almost Alive exhibition was held at the Heydar Aliyev Center.
+The exhibition consisted of deformed figures of extraordinary dimensions, monochrome statues, and pieces representing various body parts.

-The exhibition features works created by Daniel Firman, Duane Hanson, Tony Matelli, Mel Ramos, Mathilde ter Heijne, Robert Graham, Allen Jones, Zharko Basheski, George Segal and other artists.
+The exhibition featured works created by Daniel Firman, Duane Hanson, Tony Matelli, Mel Ramos, Mathilde ter Heijne, Robert Graham, Allen Jones, Zharko Basheski, George Segal and other artists.

-“Possible Dimensions” exhibition
+"Possible Dimensions" exhibition

-On May 22, Zurab Tsereteli opened an exhibition at Heydar Aliyev Center.
-Exhibition was dedicated to Zurab Tsereteli’s 85th anniversary.
-30 paintings and statues brought from Moscow, Tbilisi and London are displayed at the exhibition.
+On 22 May 2019, Zurab Tsereteli opened an exhibition at the Heydar Aliyev Center.
+The exhibition was dedicated to Zurab Tsereteli's 85th anniversary.
+Thirty paintings and statues brought from Moscow, Tbilisi and London were displayed at the exhibition.

 Vienna Strauss Festival Orchestra

-On November 26, Strauss Festival Orchestra Vienna held a concert at Heydar Aliyev Center.
-Concert was held with full house.
-The Strauss Festival Orchestra Vienna also appeared with concerts at the Heydar Aliyev Center back in 2014 and 2016.
+On 26 November 2018, Strauss Festival Orchestra Vienna held a concert at the Heydar Aliyev Center.
+The orchestra had also appeared with concerts at the Heydar Aliyev Center back in 2014 and 2016.

-“Inner Engineering: Technologies for Wellbeing” lecture by Sadguru
+"Inner Engineering: Technologies for Wellbeing" lecture by Sadguru

-Jaggi Vasudev, also known as Sadguru gave a lecture in Heydar Aliyev Center on November 10.
+Jaggi Vasudev, also known as Sadguru, gave a lecture in the Heydar Aliyev Center on 10 November 2018.
 The subject constitutes a comprehensive system derived from centuries-old yoga studies aiming at profound and sustainable personal transformation.